shd101wyy/markdown-preview-enhanced/README.md

 ## For Developer
 Manual installation instruction can be found [here](./docs/DEVELOPER.md).
 It is also very easy to write your own extension, more information can be found [here](./docs/extension.md).

+## FAQ
+1. **I am not able to find this package in atom?**
+Please search for the full name of this package. `markdown-preview-enhanced`
+2. **I exported a html file, and I want to deploy it on my own remote server.
+But math typesetting (MathJax or KaTeX) doesn't work, what should I do?**
+Please make sure you have `Use CDN hosted resources` checked when exporting.
+3. **I exported a presentation html file, and I want to put it on my Github Page or deploy remotely?**
+Please check the last question.
+4. **How do I get dark style preview?**
+If you want the style of the preview to be consistent with your atom editor, go to settings of this package, then uncheck `Github.com style` and `Use Github.com syntax theme`. [#281](https://github.com/shd101wyy/markdown-preview-enhanced/issues/281).
+Or you can run `Markdown Preview Enhanced: Customize Css` command, then modify the `style.less` file.  [#68](https://github.com/shd101wyy/markdown-preview-enhanced/issues/68), [#89](https://github.com/shd101wyy/markdown-preview-enhanced/issues/89).
+5. **The preview is super super lagging?**
+This might happen when your markdown file is too big, or you are using too many math or graphs.
+Therefore I would like to recommend you to disable `Live Update` functionality.
+You can run `Markdown Preview Enhanced: Toggle Live Update` to disable it.

 ## Credits
 * [remarkable](https://github.com/jonschlinkert/remarkable) - Markdown parser, done right.
 Commonmark support, extensions, syntax plugins, high speed - all in one.
 Gulp and metalsmith plugins are also available.